 - CBG helped in reducing the combined mutant protein of Huntington’s disease.
 This protein is only accountable for causing the symptoms of Huntington’s disease.

-- CBG restored the expression of the brain and helped in growth factors.
+- CBG restored the expression of the brain and helped with growth factors.

 - CBG promoted neurotrophic growth factor and insulin growth factor -1.
 It consults therapeutic capabilities.